-Amouage 2010 Edp
+Amouage 2010 EDP

 The Library Collection Opus IV

 Amouage The Library Collection Opus IV is an Eau de Parfum launched in 2010, created by Jacques Flori.
-The fragrance opens with Coriander, Grapefruit, Lemon, and Mandarin, settles into a heart of Rose, Caraway, Violet Leaf, and Rose Hip, and dries down to a base of Labdanum, Musk, and Incense.
+The Library Collection Opus IV opens with Lemon, Grapefruit, Mandarin, and Coriander, settles into a heart of Caraway, Rose Hip, Rose, and Violet Leaf, and dries down to a base of Musk, Labdanum, and Incense.
+Amouage's The Library Collection Opus IV carries an Acquired verdict, an aromatic-led wear.

 This one's a divisive spice bomb that people either adore for its rich, complex warmth and commanding presence, or instantly recoil from its potent cumin.
 Definitely a love-it-or-hate-it affair, particularly if you're sensitive to pungent culinary notes.